soumyadip1997/qepsilon/README.md

 # Dataset

-To do manual extraction of the features we need the 3D structures of the decoys.
+To do manual extraction of the features 3D structures of the decoys are required.
 It can be downloaded from the following links-

 CASP9 - https://zenodo.org/record/7697275/files/CASP9.zip?download=1